Jumping Base 2

 Blade Base: Jumping Base 2

-The combination of jumping-when-hit (i.e. going way off balance after hits) and a large ring which scrapes on the floor when it goes off balance (regularly) is not a recipe for success.
+The combination of jumping-when-hit (i.e. going way off balance after hits) and a large ring which scrapes on the floor when it goes off balance (regularly) is generally not a recipe for success, though as it turns out if balanced well this can be managed.

 Protrusions on top of the ring add additional recoil.